An Infectious Disease Researcher Answers Questions About COVID-19

 - Since SARS-Cov-2 is a new virus, everyone in the human population is susceptible to it (i.e. no one has immunity or protection from being infected to it sometime in the past).

 These features allow the virus to spread easily, be undetected and affect everyone, making COVID-19 a dangerous epidemic.
+In addition, we don’t have a vaccine or antivirals for COVID-19, so social distancing and handwashing are our primary options for limiting transmission.

 There is so much we don’t know about this virus.
 Shouldn’t we wait to act till we know more?